ludykraks/Gold/src/blog/buy-mtn-shares-2018.md

 <blockquote><a href="https://goldchestgh.com/blog/sell-mtn-ghana-shares">Learn how to sell your MTN Ghana shares</a></blockquote>

 <p>MTN Ghana is offering its shares to the general public.
 This means
-       that you can own shares in MTN Ghana and enjoy the benefits that come with it.
+       that you can own shares in MTN Ghana and enjoy the benefits that come with the investment.
        This is a great opportunity for individuals and corporate bodies who want to be shareholders of the largest telecommunications network in Ghana.
       </p>
       <h2>When can I buy the MTN Ghana (IPO) shares?</h2>
       <p>You can start buying the MTN shares from 29th May, 2018 to 31st July, 2018.</p>
       <p>Find out more about the <a href="/blog/mtn-ipo-timetable">MTN IPO activity dates here</a>.</p>
+       <p>For first time users, if the process below doesn't work, visit <a href="https://onboarding.ic.africa/register" target="_blank" rel="noopener"> ICSecurities website</a> to register and buy your MTN Shares in Ghana.</p>

 <h2>How many MTN shares can I buy?</h2>
       <p>A share costs 75 Ghana pesewas and you can buy a minimum of 10 shares (costing you just GHC 7.50).</p>